overcache/NeoSolarized/README.md

     mv NeoSolarized.vim ~/.vim/colors/
     ```
 - Plugin managers: [vim-plug](https://github.com/junegunn/vim-plug):
-    - add `Plug 'iCyMind/NeoSolarized'` to your init.vim or .vimrc file
+    - Add `Plug 'iCyMind/NeoSolarized'` to your `init.vim` or `.vimrc` file.
-    - run `:PluginInstall` after resource/relaunch
+    - Run `:PluginInstall` after resourcing/relaunching.

-When installtation is done, config it as your colorscheme, put in your init.vim / .vimrc:
+After the installation, configure it as your colorscheme by putting the following line into your `init.vim` or `.vimrc` file:
 ```vim
 colorscheme NeoSolarized
 ```
 ## Options
-Remove some options of origin solarized, rename options name to avoid config conflict.
-Make sure put those lines before "colorscheme NeoSolarized" in init.vim / .vimrc
+Some options of the original solarized theme were removed or renamed to avoid config conflicts.
+Make sure to put configuration before the line `colorscheme NeoSolarized` in `init.vim` or `.vimrc`.

 ```vim
 " default value is "normal", Setting this option to "high" or "low" does use the